Skip to Main Content

 Ceremony

 All candidates except PhD: The faculty marshal will ask you to rise when your school/college is called.
 Follow your school/college student marshal in a single file line to the side of the stage.
-You will take your first photograph on the arena floor before going on stage.
+You will take your first photograph on the arena floor and receive your diploma cover before going on stage.
 Give your printed Name Card to the name reader (ensure that it is folded in half) before you cross the stage.
-As your name is read, proceed to the center of the stage, shake hands with the President/Provost, receive your diploma cover, and take a second photograph with the President/Provost.
+As your name is read, proceed to the center of the stage, shake hands with the President/Interim Provost, and have your second photograph taken to capture the moment.
 Then, return to your seats on the arena floor down the center ramp.
 Once all candidates have returned to their seats, the President will ask you to stand, shift your tassel to the left as a symbol of graduation, and then be seated.

 The commencement ceremony is a special rite of passage, honoring you and your fellow students who have all worked hard to reach this moment.
 Please honor your fellow candidates, who have also worked hard for this moment, by treating them with dignity and respect.